| | |

 You can see the fresh magnolia wreath with dried oranges I made a couple of years ago for the winter holidays in the picture above.

-Putting a wreath on a range hood is another great idea for the holidays.
+Putting a wreath on a range hood in the kitchen is a great idea to add some holiday cheer.

 wooden dough bowl filled with Christmas ornaments and greenery